richter83-star/powerhouse-monorepo/README.md

 3. Wait for the script to install prerequisites, dependencies, and environment files.
 4. Double-click `START.bat` (in the project root) to launch Powerhouse.

 If PowerShell reports that `python`, `node`, or `yarn` is not recognized, close PowerShell, reopen it, and rerun the installer so Windows refreshes your PATH after new installs.
+The installer enables Yarn via Corepack when available and falls back to npm if necessary.

 If Winget is not installed, install the **App Installer** from the Microsoft Store first.
 See `windows-installer/README.md` for optional flags and details.